nirsky/react-native-scaling-example/README.md

 <h1>Make your React-Native app sexy on every size</h1>

+*Every example on this post can be found [here](https://github.com/Nirsky/react-native-scaling-example).*

 Did it ever happen to you that your designer handed you a cool design, you developed it on, let's say, an iPhone 7, and when you run it on an a Tablet everything looked like you left it too long at the dryer?